spring-labs/ameba-lib/README.md

 #### Data record separation

 New since 1.12: Tenant separation on database schema level.
-The `@EnableMultiTenancy` annotation is now capable to define the data separation strategy for relational databases.
-Currenlty only the `SeparationStrategy.SCHEMA` is supported and by default database separation is turned off (`SeparationStrategy.NONE`).
+The `@EnableMultiTenancy` annotation is now capable to define a data separation strategy for relational databases.
+Currently only the `SeparationStrategy.SCHEMA` is supported and by default database separation is turned off (`SeparationStrategy.NONE`).

-**Restrictions**
+**Requirements and restrictions**
 - Requires Hibernate 5.x and Spring Boot 2.x
 - Only database schema separation supported yet (1.12)
 - Database schema must already exist and cannot be generated with Hibernate generation strategies